GLOSSARY

 Three-phase current - basics, structure and significance for the power supply

-Three-phase current, also known as three-phase alternating current, is a system used worldwide for the transmission of electrical energy.
-It involves three alternating voltages, each of which is generated with a 120° time offset.
-This phase shift results in a continuous, rotating magnetic field, which is ideal for operating machines.
-This staggered arrangement allows the current to be distributed more efficiently and evenly than with a simple alternating current.
+Three-phase current, also known as three-phase alternating current, is a system for transmitting electrical energy that is used worldwide.
+It involves three alternating voltages, each of which is generated with a 120° time shift.
+This phase shift results in a continuous, rotating magnetic field, which is ideal for the operation of machines.
+This time-shifted arrangement allows the current to be distributed more efficiently and evenly than with a simple alternating current.

 Voltage, current and phases in the system

-In the European electricity grid, voltages of 230 volts between one phase conductor and the neutral conductor and 400 volts between two phase conductors are typically used.
+In the European electricity grid, a voltage of 230 volts is typically used between one phase conductor and the neutral conductor, and 400 volts between two phase conductors.
 The three phases (i.e. the three outer conductors) each carry their own alternating voltage, which is offset in time.
 The interaction of these three phases results in a constant total power.

 The rule is: If all three phases are equally loaded, no current flows through the neutral conductor.
 This results in a lower electrical load on the conductors, which saves material and minimizes losses.
 Although this technology requires more conductors, it offers better utilization and lower losses.
 The same energy can be transmitted with less heat generation.